 Articles are written collaboratively by the EIA editors.
 More information on our team, their individual bios, and our approach to writing can be found on our About pages.
 We also welcome feedback and all articles include a bibliography (see below).

-At the age of nineteen, his work caught the attention of nationalist leader and journalist Ramananda Chatterjee, who enrolled him at Kala Bhavana, Shantiniketan, in 1925.
-Baij spent the next three years at the institution, where his ideas continued to develop under the mentorship of Nandalal Bose, Rabindranath Tagore and the European sculptors Lisa von Pott and Margaret Milward.
-In 1928, after completing his studies at Kala Bhavana, Baij became a faculty member at the institution.
+Born in 1906 in Bankura, West Bengal, Baij was orphaned at an early age.
+His engagement with art began c.
+1920, when he joined a jatra group and began painting screen and stage props.
+The Indian Non-cooperation movement, which arose while he was preparing for his matriculation examination at the National School, Bankura, pushed him towards nationalist thought, and some of his early sculptures depict freedom fighters who participated in the movement.
+At the age of nineteen, in 1925, his work caught the attention of nationalist leader and journalist Ramananda Chatterjee, who enrolled him at Kala Bhavana, Shantiniketan.
+Baij spent the next three years at the institution, where his ideas continued to develop under the mentorship of artists such as Nandalal Bose and Rabindranath Tagore, and the European sculptors Lisa von Pott and Margaret Milward.
+Shortly after completing his studies at Kala Bhavana, Baij became a faculty member at the institution.

 Baij died in Kolkata in 1980.